llangevin/FARS/README.md

 ## FARS Package

-FARS is an Accident Data Analysis package developped in the 3rd course of the ["Mastering Software Development in R Specialization"](https://www.coursera.org/specializations/r) by Johns Hopkins University on Coursera: ["Building R Packages"](https://www.coursera.org/specializations/r)
+FARS is an Accident Data Analysis R package developped in the 3rd course of the ["Mastering Software Development in R Specialization"](https://www.coursera.org/specializations/r) by Johns Hopkins University on Coursera: ["Building R Packages"](https://www.coursera.org/specializations/r)

 #### Instructions